How Much Does a WooCommerce Store Cost in 2026?

 Marketing emails

-Marketing emails are used for campaigns such as abandoned cart recovery or promotional offer, and are typically sent in bulk to an email list.
-This cost isn’t specific to WooCommerce—you’d incur it on any ecommerce platform!
+Marketing emails are used for campaigns such as abandoned cart recovery or promotional offers.
+This cost isn’t specific to WooCommerce—you’d incur it on any e-commerce platform!

 You can use 3rd-party professional email marketing software that isn’t part of WordPress, like Mailjet or Omnisend.
 Such tools usually come with a free tier of up to 500 contacts.
 Mailjet isn’t the sexiest tool, but works well and is among the cheapest.
-Their paid tiers start at $9 per month.
+Their lowest, unbranded tier is $17 per month.

-These tools often allow you to send both types of emails (transactional and marketing), so you can solve both with a single solution for around $9 per month!
+These tools often allow you to send both types of emails (transactional and marketing), so you can solve both with a single solution!

 If you’re just starting out, you can begin collecting email addresses (for example through newsletter signups) without worrying too much about email infrastructure yet.
 Your hosting provider will usually cover your initial needs.